idlesign/django-sitetree/docs/source/templatesmod.rst

 You can take a look at Foundation navigation elements examples at http://foundation.zurb.com/docs/navigation.php

-Templates for Bootstrap CSS Framework
+Templates for Bootstrap Framework
 -------------------------------------

-*Information about Bootstrap CSS Framework is available at* http://twitter.github.com/bootstrap/
+*Information about Bootstrap Framework is available at* http://getbootstrap.com

 The following templates are bundled with SiteTree: